timewave-computer/valence-protocol/docs/src/components/overview.md

-# Component Overview
+# High-level overview

-This section provides a high-level breakdown of the various architectural elements that enable cross-chain protocol-to-protocol relationships.
+This section provides a high-level breakdown of the components that enable Valence cross-chain programs.